HOW TO PLAN YOUR 2-DAY FLORENCE ITINERARY

 The Duomo and Duomo museums are open on Mondays, but all the museums close on certain holidays.

-So, these tips will help you organize and plan your 2 days in Florence itinerary.
+So, these tips will help you organize and plan your itinerary.

-With only 2 days in Florence, my tip is not to waste too much time and start your day early.
+My tip is not to waste too much time and start your day early.
 Early in the morning, when it is still quiet at the city center, head to the Piazza del Duomo.
-This will be the only time you can take pictures of the stunning buildings without millions of other people around and it is a perfect place to start your day in Florence.
+This will be the only time you can take pictures of the stunning buildings without millions of other people around, and it is a perfect place to start your day in Florence.

 Stop 1: Piazza del Duomo

-Visiting the Duomo is free, but for the top and the Baptistery, you will need a ticket.
+Visiting the Duomo is free, but you will need a ticket for the top and the Baptistery.
 I highly recommend buying in advance and having the option to skip the lines.
-Believe me, I visited in the beginning of April before 9 am and I saw them… the lines!
+Believe me.
+I visited at the beginning of April before 9 am, and I saw them… the lines!
 Yes, they exist in the off-season before 9 am!
-Imagine this during peak-season and after 9 or 10 am!
-Must be shocking!
+Imagine this during peak season and after 9 or 10 am!
+It must be shocking!

 Total time: I would estimate, for seeing everything, anywhere from 1-5 hours (with skip-the-line tickets, much longer without them).

 This piazza used to be the center of Florence’s political power for centuries, and from here, you have quite a few impressive buildings to look at.
-There is the grand Palazzo Vecchio, headquarters of the city government, as well as a city museum.
+There is the grand Palazzo Vecchio, headquarters of the city government, and a city museum.